-We talked to David Swift, CEO at SwiftERM on delivering an additional return to your online marketing and here is what he said about it.
+David Swift, CEO at SwiftERM tells us about delivering an additional return to your online marketing.

 First of all, how are you and your family doing in these COVID-19 times?